 Please remember poor packaging is the foremost cause of damage to instruments in their cases whilst in transit, especially when they are old because the cases can be worn, the majority are ill fitting and allow too much movement inside.

-We have been selling musical instruments for a while and sold a lot of Saxes, We always pack them in this manner and have never had one instrument damaged in transit- even by the worst known couriers.
+We have been selling musical instruments for a while and sold a lot of Saxes, We always pack them in this manner and have never had one instrument damaged in transit- even by the worst treatment by couriers.

 So here is our personal step by step guide with photos

 Before packing a Saxophone always make sure you plug the neck socket, if you have the original plug this is fine but many do not and results in broken octave mechanisms and costly repairs.
 If you do not have one handy, a bottle cork can easily be modified.

 We buy custom made boxes, they are made from recycled cardboard and impregnated for additional strength.
-They are also twin walled as nothing else except that of Triple walled shall suffice for peace of mind.
+They are also triple walled and biodegradable as nothing else shall suffice for peace of mind.
 To add, we are now also using biodegradable bubble wrap, peanuts or other eco void fill and recycled parcel tape as shown below.

 The tape we use is Low noise, the reason being is it is tough as old boots, stretches well and as such you can pull it taught around the parcel, this only adds extra strength.